bndnio/concurrency-management/VectorClocks/VectorClocks/README.md

 ```

 Where Node1 has seen two events: Initialize, and Send.
-While Node 2 has seen two events as well: Initialize, and Recieve.
+While Node 2 has seen two events as well: Initialize, and Receive.

-As execution proceedes, clocks are increments on events, and each passes their vector clock to keep one-another "up-to-date"
+As execution proceeds, clocks are increments on events, and each passes their vector clock to keep one-another "up-to-date"

 To test my implementation, we will actually execute and inspect this timeline in the implementation.
 We can then check at every point that the Vector Clocks are correct.